Here’s the brutal truth about most of the SaaS lead generation advice:

 “Every visitor to your site can convert into a user.”

 If only it were true… In reality, though, 96% of your visitors don’t care about your product at all.

 At least not yet.

-Sure, these people might be experiencing the type of problems your product helps to overcome.
-But they’re far from even thinking about buying anything yet.
+Sure, these people might be experiencing the type of problems your saas company helps to overcome.
+But they're far from even thinking about buying anything yet.

 And so, instead of selling to them, you need to initiate building a business relationship with them.